-Harrisburg, Pa. – Governor Tom Wolf joined the National Math and Science Initiative today at the state Capitol to recognize the impressive academic gains of several western Pennsylvania schools in the organization’s College Readiness Program, and he touted the state’s significant progress and investments in education to reverse years of cuts and prepare students with the skills for a rewarding career in the 21st century economy.
+Philadelphia, PA – Governor Tom Wolf joined the national Campaign for Grade-Level Reading in Philadelphia today to highlight Pennsylvania’s significant progress and investments in education to reverse years of cuts and prepare students with the skills for a rewarding career in the 21st century economy.

-Over the past two and a half years, the Wolf Administration has made education the top priority from pre-kindergarten to college and career and technical education, including:
+Over the past three years, the Wolf Administration has made significant investments in education from pre-kindergarten to college and career and technical education, including:

 - Enacted a fair funding formula that provides equitable, fair funding for all school districts.